shamdasani/siimplytech/_posts/2016-10-21-what-the-attack-on-internet-means.md

 <img src = "/assets/images/map.png">

 This attack is proof that it's entirely possible to take down the internet.
-This is perhaps one of the largest DDoS attacks we've seen, and as these attacks become more common, security is going to be a much higher concern for not only companies, but [us too](https://siimplytech.com/privacy/2016/08/25/privacy.html).
+As these attacks become more common, security is going to be a much higher concern for not only companies, but [us too](https://siimplytech.com/privacy/2016/08/25/privacy.html).
 Even though the group behind this attack remains a mystery, there's no doubt that today's incident will further impact the way in which the world looks toward the internet.